tuydore/rust-extension-count/README.md

-# Rust Simple Tree
+# Rust Extension Count

 Simple command line utility to show file count and total size on a per-extension basis.

-Use `rstree -h` to show the help menu.
+Use `rextc -h` to show the help menu.
 ```
-rstree 0.1.0
+rextc 0.1.0
-Rust Simple Tree.
+Rust Extension Count.
 Like the 'tree' command, but shows file number and file sizes.

 USAGE:
-    rstree [FLAGS] [OPTIONS] [input]
+    rextc [FLAGS] [OPTIONS] [input]

 FLAGS:
     -h, --help          Prints help information